 - rub or pull their ear

 - be irritable or restless

-- be off their food
+- refuse their food

-- keep losing their balance
+- lose their balance

 How to treat an ear infection yourself